 - A condition known as blepharitis may also be to blame.
 This is chronic inflammation of the eyelids caused by excess bacteria.
 There are a number of symptoms in addition to scales and dryness, such as a burning or gritty sensation in the eye, sensitivity to light, redness,swelling, blurred vision or crusting on the eyelashes.
 Unfortunately, the condition is not curable, but the symptoms are treatable.
 It's crucial to seek treatment as soon as possible, as blepharitis can worsen if left untreated.

 - Psoriasis is another condition that can lead to scaly eyelids.
-The edges of the eyelids can become inflamed, and if this goes on for too long, the eyelids can turn down, causing your eyelashes to rub against the eyeball.
+The edges of the eyelids can become inflamed, and if this goes on for too long without treatment, the eyelids can turn down, causing your eyelashes to rub against the eyeball.

 - A cutaneous form of lupus can sometimes cause scaly raised patches on the eyelids.
 There may be occasional itching, but over time, the patches may lead to deformities of the lids themselves.